 The Red Priest and Prince Murilo

 Prince Murilo despite appearances was quite a swordsman, and had charm to match.
 Murilo was always able to bribe officials for state secrets then sell them to rival nations at a profit.
 He was not even an ounce remorseful for this.
 He was too greedy to feel remorse.
-However Nabonidus Also known as the Red Priest, learned of the young princes betrayal and had planned to undo the evil the prince had done, by telling the king.
-This of course meant that Murilo would be executed as was punishment for all traitors, so this of course drove Murilo to find an assassin to claim the life of the Red Priest… Prince Murilo sought Conan for the job, naturally Conan accepted.
+However Nabonidus, also known as the Red Priest, learned of the young princes betrayal and had planned to undo the evil the prince had done, by telling the king.
+This of course meant that Murilo would be executed as was punishment for all traitors, so this of course drove Murilo to find an assassin to claim the life of the Red Priest… Prince Murilo found Conan in the local jail and offered him freedom for the job, naturally Conan accepted.

 Instead of immediately reporting the treachery to the king.
 The Red Priest sliced off the ear of Prince Murilo’s friend.
-And gave the message to get out of town.
+This was the message to get out of town.

 Life as a Mercenary.

 After gaining much in life experiences as a thief through ages 16-21 Conan decided it was time to move on in life.
 Thus taking his skills, and renown to a new frontier, that of the Mercenary.

 Conan traveled East to the exotic kingdom of Turan.
 Determined to amass himself an army that would rival Aquilonia’s he spearheaded a large band of mercenaries, who were willing to join with him for glories sake.
 It was up until this point that Conan relied on only himself and his abilities for adventure.
 But now he had a group.
 They all learned new tricks and techniques from one another.
 Increasing their already formidable might.
 He soon learned a to use bows, from the Turian archers.
 A weapon that before now he cared little for.
 He mastered the Bow easily.